119'990 ISK per person incl. all entrance fees

 Iceland’s tectonic fissures were formed some 11’000 years ago by massive earthquakes deep within the Mid-Atlantic Ridge; the longest underwater mountain range in the world.
 Since then, ancient glacial water discovered its way into these fissures, turning them into pure, pristine places of wonder, where not only can you see over 100m, but you can drink the water you’re diving in.
 Needless to say, its hard to take a bad picture in water that’s clearer than air!

-Geologically speaking, Iceland is the only spot where you actually can experience diving between the tectonic plates of North America and Europe, with the opportunity to touch both continents at the same time underwater!
-Breathtaking rock formations, stunning visibility, infamous sights and dramatic topside scenery makes this short break package truly unforgettable.
+Geologically speaking, Iceland is the only sites in the world where you actually can experience diving between the tectonic plates of North America and Europe.
+Breathtaking rock formations, stunning visibility, incredible sights and dramatic topside scenery makes this short break package truly unforgettable.

 This expedition is perfect for dive clubs seeking to get the best of underwater Iceland in the Reykjavik area while hitting the main sightseeing stops as well.
 If you don’t have the luxury of 3 days, then check out the Silfra Diving Day Trip or the Davidsgja Diving Day Trip.